fabioz/mu-repo/mkdocs_sources/docs/index.md

 Fixed issue in `mu open-url` action when dealing with relative repositories.
 See [Open Url](open_url.md).

+`mu --version` can be used to get the current mu repo version.

 ### New on 1.5.0

 Fixed issue where the colors were not being properly shown on Python 3.